Do You Wanna Know a Secret?: Plot

 At the precinct, the officer who arrested Oz is in the bathroom when he sees the message on the wall.
 He is then murdered by the masked figure.
 Oz is released.
 Beth is waiting outside the police station when she sees a truck drive by.
 The driver is wearing the mask she remembers from the murder at the club.
 Hank is nowhere to be found, so she follows the truck out to the glades and waits for Oz to meet up with her.

 Oz and Beth search for the killer in the dark woods.
 They are separated and Oz is knocked out from behind.
 He wakes up in the basement of a church and hears Beth's scream.
 Upstairs in the church Beth is tied up in a wedding dress and blindfolded.
 The killer removes Beth's blindfold and his mask, revealing himself as Brad.
 Beth sees that the dead bodies of Tina, Nellie, and the pastor are set up in the pews, as if watching.
 Brad starts cutting Beth's dress open with a knife, when Oz shows up.
 Brad and Oz fight but Brad wins and ties Oz up again.
 Beth asks Brad why he murdered everyone.
 Brad explains that the secret is he loves Beth so much he would do anything, including staging his own death and killing all the others.
 He then holds up Hank's severed head.

 Beth secretly unties her hands and attacks Brad.
 He knocks her to the ground but Oz gets untied and attacks Brad.
 As Brad is about to kill Oz, Beth stabs him through his entire body.
 As Oz and Beth exit the church, Brad jumps up again and is shot by the FBI agent.
-The agent reveals that the dead pastor was also Brad's father.
+The agent reveals that the dead pastor was Brad's father.